 The fastest and most conducive process to get rid of a stuck oil filter is by;

 However, there are other ways, such as sometimes it doesn’t matter what you do; the filter will start to crush before it twists off.
-If this is the case with you, the alternative to removing your filter is the following procedure.
+If this is the case with you, the alternative to removing your filter is to follow the procedure.

 2. Use a Screwdriver and a Hammer

-This isn’t always easy; depending on the oil filter’s location, and also keep in mind that it will make a mess, you will need to get a bowl to accumulate oil leakage from the filter.
+This isn’t always easy.
+Depending on the oil filter’s location, remember that it will make a mess, and you must get a bowl to collect oil leakage from the filter.

-Hammer a long flathead screwdriver directly through the old oil filter and turn the screwdriver once it is entirely through the oil filter, and there should be enough force to pull off the old filter.
+Hammer a long flathead screwdriver directly through the old oil filter and turn it once it is through.
+There should be enough force to pull off the old filter.

 Drive the screwdriver through as high as possible on the old filter, as this reduces the risk of the old filter shearing off.

-If the above step doesn’t get rid of the oil filter, you can get a filter wrench, attach it around the filter, and follow the next step.
+If the above step doesn’t remove the oil filter, you can get a filter wrench, attach it around it, and follow the next step.

 3. Oil Filter Cap Wrench With WD-40 Method